 Once you have confidence that the feature is working properly and you resolve all issues, you then release the feature to 1% of the population through a canary release.
 With Split’s percentage rollout allocation, you can easily allocate a specific percentage of users to have access to your new feature.
 As your confidence grows and you monitor your error logs, you can slowly increase that percentage until your entire user base has access to it.
 Via Split monitoring, you will be able to ensure that there is no negative impact to your baseline metrics, and you can slowly allocate more traffic as your comfort level increases.
 Finally, you will turn the default rule on already knowing that your feature is working in production.

 Once you hit the 90-day mark, you should have a regular test cadence in place.
 You should decide with your product team which tests will run at which cadence.
-For example, you can have your high priority test suite run hourly, and a lower priority test suite run nightly.
+For example, you can have your high priority test suite run hourly, and a lower priority production testing suite run nightly.
 You should also have alerting set up for each test so that if a test fails for any reason, you will get alerted and be able to analyze as quickly and efficiently as possible.

 At this point, its a good idea to do a retrospective of the process with your team and figure out what worked well and what part of the process needs improvement.
 Aligning on all the different stakeholders’ roles and responsibilities is imperative for optimal performance.